 [recent emeritus poet-in-residence and ongoing contributor] Benjamin Hertwig (he/him) is a writer and artist recently re-located to Treaty Six, Edmonton, after a number of years living on the lands of the Musqueam, Squamish and Tseil-Waututh.
 His debut poetry collection Slow War was published in 2017 by McGill-Queen's University Press.
 He has offered writing workshops for inmates, veterans, and students across Canada.

-Céline Chuang (莊善寧) (she/her) is a diasporic settler, writer, and educator, who lives, forages, and agitates on unceded Musqueam, Squamish, and Tsleil-Waututh territory.
+[recent emeritus poet-in-residence and ongoing contributor] Céline Chuang (莊善寧) (she/her) is a diasporic settler, writer, and educator, who lives, forages, and agitates on Treaty 6 (Edmonton).
 You can find her on Instagram (@celinebythesea), on her blog, holy spit!, or as one of the hosts of Resetting The Table, a podcast expanding imagination around race, place, and faith in pursuit of collective liberation.
-Together with Benjamin Hertwig, she conspires, cozifies, and co-gardens from a corner in East Vancouver.
+Together with Benjamin Hertwig, she conspires, cozifies, and co-gardens and owns a local, independent bookstore.
 They also write a column for Geez Magazine called Notes from Northern Turtle Island.

-Anna E. is is our paid Children's Ministry leader - and she is supported by Cornelia V and Katherine B (see above).
+Anna E., Roxy and Iona are our Abbeykids (Children's Ministry) Interns - and they are supported by screened volunteers from the community.
 They are responsible for teaching and accompanying the youngest members of our community.
 These folks bring bring a breadth of leadership experience - and they share their passion for teaching our ancient stories of faith in creative ways, and accompanying children through the liturgy each week - and having a LOT of fun.